JackDca/Mailpilewiki/Getting-started-on-linux.md

     # move to the new directory
     cd mailpile

-    # activate the virtualenv (you can later leave the virtualenv by typing `deactivate`)
+    # activate the virtual Python environment
     source bin/activate

 #### What is virtualenv?